 The MFA Program does not allow deferrals.
 Please reapply next year.

-Can I enroll in MFA workshops through UCSD's non-degree, concurrent enrollment program?
+I'm not sure I want to do an MFA at this time; can I enroll in the MFA workshops through UCSD's non-degree, concurrent enrollment program?

-No. Concurrent enrollment is not allowed in the MFA workshops.
+Sorry, no. Concurrent enrollment is not allowed in MFA workshops.

 What does the MFA Program consider to be 'full funding'?

-If admitted, when will I receive information about funding?
+If admitted, when will I receive support offer?